Havana, Cuba: Politics Before Breakfast

 After spending the day following my hosts’ advice on sites to see and places to go, it was essential to come home and ask the questions that would help me unravel some of the puzzle that is Cuba.

-Speaking around the kitchen table after breakfast (included in the nominal $25 usually charged for a night at most casas),the talk frequently turns to Raul, the younger Castro.
+Speaking around the kitchen table after breakfast (included in the nominal $25 usually charged for a night in most cases), the talk frequently turns to Raul, the younger Castro.
 Seen as more economically liberal, he has been making some changes since becoming president in 2008.

 Over a small glass of rum on the terrace overlooking Old Havana, Luis shares his thoughts on the recent changes.
 He, along with most Cubans I spoke with, had mixed feelings about the current state of affairs.

-While opening up the housing market would bring much needed investment and renovation, gentrification and its nasty habit of dredging up class conflict are seen as unwelcome in a country that prides itself in homegrown socialism.
+While opening up the housing market would bring much-needed investment and renovation, gentrification and its nasty habit of dredging up class conflict are seen as unwelcome in a country that prides itself on homegrown socialism.

 Creative Side Enterprises

 Many Cubans I met had devised creative enterprises on the side to help gain access to resources outside what the Libreta could support.

 Renting a car and hiring out as an unofficial taxi driver or selling second-rate cigars from the factory where one works on the side are fairly common practices.